 The adjacent value (50% by default) allows you to modify this grid’s opacity.

-The Reset button does not behave like classic reset buttons that goes back to the panel or function default parameters.
+The Reset button does not behave like classic reset buttons that go back to a panel or function's default parameters.

 The Warp tool does not have a reset button, you need to manually change the parameters to go back to the default ones.